TrainerRoad Review: The Best Performance-Focused Cycling App?

 TrainerRoad Pairing – Recommendations

 PRO TIP: Bike trainer accessories will take your indoor cycling to a whole new level.
-A fan will keep you cooled down, a trainer mat will protect your floor, and a rocker plate will improve your riding comfort.
+A fan will keep you cool down, a trainer mat will protect your floor, and a rocker plate will improve your riding comfort.

 In-App Experience & Training

-All my previous rides from Strava were synchronized into TrainerRoad’s calendar, so I could see my training load in charts and analyze it in-depth.
+One of the things I like the most about TrainerRoad is its seamless integration with other cycling apps, such as Strava or TrainingPeaks.
+All my previous rides from Strava were synchronized into TrainerRoad’s calendar so I could see my training load in charts and analyze it in-depth.

 TrainerRoad also counts with your outside training.
 This is an excellent feature because you are not limited to training indoors only.
 If you decide to ride outside, it will count into your training.

 My first experience with TrainerRoad was when I took the Ramp test.
 I didn’t prepare for it at all.
 Instead, I spontaneously jumped on my bike and started riding.
+Thanks to Elite Direto XR’s ERG mode, which adjusts the resistance, I focused on smooth pedaling and breathing.

 In addition, the app guided me throughout the test with instructional messages (you can turn them off in settings).
+TrainerRoad does not include any video so that you can focus on your effort.
+Here is my Ramp Test result.

 My Ramp Test Results in TrainerRoad web app